Site selection procedure

 Step 1 of Phase I: Sub-areas

 In Step 1 of Phase I, the BGE evaluates data on the deep subsurface geology in Germany with a view to identifying what are known as “sub-areas”.
 In accordance with the Repository Site Selection Act, sub-areas are areas in which one can expect to find favourable geological conditions for the safe final disposal of high-level radioactive waste.
-To identify these areas, the BGE subjects the available data to the exclusion criteria, minimum requirements and geoscientific consideration criteria defined in the Repository Site Selection Act.
+To identify these areas, the BGE subjects the available data to the exclusion criteria, minimum requirements and geoscientific weighing criteria defined in the Repository Site Selection Act.
 This means that unsuitable areas are excluded and that areas only remain in the procedure if they meet all minimum requirements and also receive a positive evaluation in the geoscientific consideration process.
 At the end of Step 1 of Phase I, the BGE publishes the Sub-areas Interim Report.
-When this first update on the status of the BGE’s work was published, the BASE convened the specialist conference on sub-areas (external link), the first legally regulated procedure for public participation.
-The content of these specialist conferences, of which there were three in total, was largely organised by the involved parties themselves – that is, by affected local authorities, scientists, representatives of social organisations, and members of the public.
+When this first update on the status of the BGE’s work was published, the BASE convened the Sub-Areas Conference (external link), the first legally regulated procedure for public participation.
+The content of these conferences, of which there were three in total, was largely organised by the involved parties themselves – that is, by affected local authorities, scientists, representatives of social organisations, and members of the public.

 Step 2 of Phase I: Siting regions

 The publication of the Sub-areas Interim Report is followed by the preparation and carrying out of representative preliminary safety analyses for the potential sub-areas.
 Here, the question is to what extent one can expect the safe containment of radioactive waste if the best possible use is made of the geological conditions at the site.
 Section 27 of the Repository Site Selection Act (external link) contains the following provision: “The preliminary safety analyses ... shall consider the repository system in its entirety and evaluate its safety in accordance with the state of the art of science and technology.
 To this end, the behaviour of the repository system shall be analysed in various loading situations and taking account of uncertainties in the data, malfunctions, and future development opportunities with regard to the safe containment of radioactive waste.
 Preliminary safety analyses shall form one of the bases for the decision as to whether an area continues to be considered within the framework of the selection procedure.”
-Based on these findings, and on the findings of a renewed application of the geoscientific consideration criteria and of the first application of the planning-scientific weighing criteria, the BGE makes proposals as to which siting regions should undergo surface exploration.
+Based on these findings, and on the findings of a renewed application of the geoscientific weighing criteria and of the first potential application of the planning-scientific weighing criteria, the BGE makes proposals as to which siting regions should undergo surface exploration.
 The BGE conveys these proposals, along with the corresponding exploration programmes, to the BASE.
 The German Bundestag and Bundesrat decide which siting regions will undergo surface exploration.
 Once the siting regions have been designated by the BGE, the BASE will begin establishing “regional conferences”, which have comprehensive information and monitoring rights in the subsequent site selection procedure.

 Phase II